stepzen-dev/examples/stepzen-with-firebase-nextjs-dashboard/README.md

 ## Introduction

-This project builds a GraphQL API connected to your Postgres database using StepZen.
-We will use the @dbquery directive to generate our GraphQL schema.
+This project builds a GraphQL API with Firebase connected to your NextJS dashboard, using StepZen.

 ## Getting Started